kusti8/proton-native/docs/packaging.md

 # Packaging

-Currently, through generous work of the `electron-builder` team, we have a packager for Mac and Linux with Windows support coming soon.
+Currently, through generous work of the `electron-builder` team, we have a packager for Mac, Linux and Windows.
 `create-proton-app` exposes this functionality already.

 To build your app: `npm run build`.